Blond Ambition World Tour: Broadcasts and recordings

-The last concert in Nice, France, was recorded and broadcast on HBO as Live!
+The final concert in Nice was filmed and broadcast by HBO as Live!
 Madonna: Blond Ambition World Tour 90.
-The rights to the special were bought by HBO for US$1 million, and was advertised as "America's No. 1 female pop star in a live-by-satellite performance of one of the summer's biggest pop music events".
-According to the Chicago Tribune, it was not a pay-per-view special as the channel wanted to distinguish itself from its pay-TV rival, Showtime.
-The transmission gave HBO a record for the highest ratings ever for an original program at the time; around 4.5 million people tuned in.
-It was considered too racy for television, and during the concert Madonna told the cameras: "You know what I have to say to America?
-Get a fucking sense of humor, okay?".
-Soon after, the concert was released exclusively on LaserDisc, entitled Blond Ambition World Tour Live; it earned Madonna her very first Grammy win for Best Long Form Music Video.
-One of the Yokohama dates was also recorded and released exclusively in Japan under the title Blond Ambition – Japan Tour 90.
-In addition to these releases, Spanish broadcaster TVE recorded the concert in Barcelona and aired it in 30 countries.
-L’Osservatore Romano felt the broadcast was a violation of "good sense, good taste and decency".
-In England, BBC Radio 1 broadcast the full show from Wembley Stadium, which led to controversy over the profanity Madonna used live on air.
+HBO acquired the rights for US$1 million and promoted the special as a live satellite event featuring "America's No.1 female pop star".
+The broadcast was not offered as pay-per-view, as HBO sought to distinguish itself from rival Showtime.
+It drew approximately 4.5 million viewers, setting a ratings record for an original HBO program at the time.
+Deemed provocative for television, the broadcast included Madonna’s on-air remark: "You know what I have to say to America?
+Get a fucking sense of humor".
+The concert was later released exclusively on LaserDisc as Blond Ambition World Tour Live, earning Madonna her first Grammy win for Best Long Form Music Video.

+A Yokohama performance was also released exclusively in Japan as Blond Ambition – Japan Tour 90, while Spain's TVE recorded the Barcelona show and aired it internationally.
+Coverage drew criticism from religious outlets, including L'Osservatore Romano, and a BBC Radio 1 broadcast of the Wembley Stadium concert sparked controversy over the singer's live use of profanity.

-The documentary film which chronicled the tour, Madonna: Truth or Dare (known as In Bed with Madonna outside of North America), was directed by Alek Keshishian and released in theaters on May 10, 1991, grossing over US$15 million.
-The singer approached Keshishian about doing an HBO special on her and the tour; the director, who found the backstage scene to be "a Fellini-esque dysfunctional family", persuaded the singer to do an actual film focused on that, with interspersed footage of some performances.
-It received generally positive reviews; Peter Travers from Rolling Stone wrote that "you may not leave Truth or Dare loving Madonna, but you'll respect her as a force of nature".
-In 2018, it was named by The Guardian as the greatest music documentary of all time, with Ryan Gilbey claiming that "[Alek] Keshishian couldn't have trained his cameras on Madonna at a better time".
-However, Madonna was nominated for a Razzie Award for Worst Actress for her role in the film.
-It was released on video by LIVE Entertainment on October 9, 1991.
-The 2016 documentary Strike a Pose chronicled the life of six of the dancers after the tour finished.
+The tour was further documented in the film Madonna: Truth or Dare (released internationally as In Bed with Madonna), directed by Alek Keshishian and released theatrically in 1991.
+Originally conceived as an HBO special, the project evolved into a full-length documentary film combining backstage footage with concert performances.
+The film grossed over US$15 million (US$ million in dollars.) and received largely positive reviews, with Rolling Stone calling Madonna "a force of nature".
+In 2018, The Guardian named it the greatest music documentary of all time.
+Madonna was nevertheless nominated for a Razzie Award for Worst Actress.
+The 2016 documentary Strike a Pose chronicled the life of six of the dancers after the tour.